-Puebla is one of Mexico’s biggest cities, located a couple of hours south east of Mexico City.
-Usually missed out (in favour of more well known tourist spots), I was fortunate enough to take a 24 hour trip to explore outside of the capital… This is why you should too…
+Puebla is one of Mexico’s biggest cities, located just a couple of hours South East of Mexico City.
+Usually missed out in favour of some of the better known tourist locations, Puebla is only a 3 hour bus journey from the capital.
+I was fortunate enough to be taken on an overnight trip to find out what was so special about this Spanish colonial city.
+Here’s why you should too…

-I’m not usually a hotel kinda gal, often opting for the ever faithful (and cost effective) hostel instead.
-However, this city is teaming with boutique hotels, and (at £70 a night) it felt rude not to try the TripAdvisor no.1; Casa Reyna.
+I’m not usually a hotel kind of traveller, often opting for a more sociable (and cost effective) hostel instead.
+However, Puebla is teaming with boutique hotels, and at £70 a night, it felt rude not to try TripAdvisor’s no.1 hotel, Casa Reyna.

-The Biblioteca Palafoxiana is the oldest library in the Americas!
+Built in 1646, The Biblioteca Palafoxiana is thought to be the oldest library in the Americas!
+Surprisingly, it didn’t seem to be drawing the large hoards of tourist groups that some of Mexico’s other historical spots do, so we had the opportunity to enjoy the space privately.
 Don’t miss the chance to see it whilst exploring the historic downtown.

-Savoury Mexican street food wasn’t very accommodating towards my vegan/veggie (these folks like their meat!)
-However, luck had it that a little duo had set up camp (a box) selling potato and bean tacos….right outside our hotel!
-At 3 pesos a piece, I was getting my cheapest tacos in Mexico.
+Savoury Mexican street food wasn’t very accommodating towards my vegan diet (the Mexican’s like their meat!).
+However, luck had it, that a little duo had set up camp right outside Casa Reyna, selling potato and bean tacos.
+At 3 pesos a piece, Puebla had the tastiest and cheapest tacos that I found in Mexico.

-You can take all of this in over a day, and still have time to sit and enjoy a beer in one of the many centre bars.
+All of these spots can be done in just over a day, and we still had time to sit and enjoy a beer in one of the many central bars.

 Getting to Puebla